 Preposition НА with the accusative case.

-A job to be finish for tomorrow задание на завтра
+A job for tomorrow - задание на завтра

 You can find some more articles about Russian grammar on our Russian Grammar Online page.